Tenkara level line

-The best tenkara level line: high visibility, little memory, the right stiffness and density for casting, and easy to keep off the water for drag-free drifts.
+The best tenkara level lines: high visibility, little memory, the right stiffness and density for casting, and easy to keep off the water for drag-free drifts.

 Benefits of tenkara level lines:

 - Lighter weight, which allows anglers to keep the line off the water as the fly drifts on the other side of multiple currents.
 This provides for very good drifts.